razzius/fish-functions/README.md

 ### `move-last-download [<dest>]` [(source)](functions/move-last-download.fish)

-Move the latest download to destination directory, which is the current directory if none is specified..
+Move the latest download to destination directory, which is the current directory if none is specified.

 Recommended abbreviation: `abbr -a mvl move-last-download`.